So, lets talk about Amsterdam.

 But I did like bitterballen (which is not bitter at all), stroopwafel and some of the Indonesian cuisine.

-And cheese.
+And everybody say cheese!
 What is Amsterdam without cheese?

 I visited the Henri Willig cheese factory in Zaanse Schans outside Amsterdam.
-I have never seen such variety of cheeses in my life.
+I have never seen such variety of cheese in my life.
 Baby Gouda, Goat Cheese, Sheep Cheese, Baby Goat, Baby Cheese, Herbs & Garlic, Pepper, Red Chilli Pepper, Fenugreek.
 My face lit up like a Nigerian politician at the sight of bullion.

-One of the nice cheese maids proceeded to teach us the right way to pronounce ‘Gouda’.
+One of the nice cheese maids proceeded to teach us cheese lovers the right way to pronounce ‘Gouda’.
 It is pronounced ‘hak-ouda.’
 You pronounced the ‘hak’ as if you were summoning phlegm from your gut.

 Just let me have the cheese, thank you.

 If you thought London had the worst weather in civilised Europe, then you haven’t been to Amsterdam.
 It will always rain in Amsterdam.
 If you are happy, it will rain.
 If you are said, it will rain.
 If your life depended on it not raining, you will die.
 Because it will rain in Amsterdam.
 And it was cold and windy.
 Yet this was June.

 Right.
 To Anne Frank and the Anne Frank House.
 One of the reasons why I was in Amsterdam.

 Jewish girl Anne Frank was 11 years old when Nazi Germany invaded the Netherlands in 1940.
 She lived with her father, mother and sister in Amsterdam.